ysyk2021/thinking-smart-innovative-approaches-to-overcoming-life-s-challenges/src/chapter-1-2.md

-Introduction: Overview of the Benefits of Innovative Approaches to Problem-Solving
+Overview of the Benefits of Innovative Approaches to Problem-Solving
 ==================================================================================

 Innovative approaches to problem-solving can have a profound impact on personal growth and success.
 Here are some key benefits of using innovative approaches to problem-solving: